shanestained/Refolder-Rename-PowerShell/README.md

 # Refolder-Rename-PowerShell
-A small but growing package of PowerShell rename scripts used for Directory organization.
+A small but growing variety of PowerShell rename scripts used for Directory organization.